Pogy-Bot/pogy.db/README.md

     }
   );

-  // Create a table or what you call as a collection, this will create a table called "users" if its not already created. const schema = await new database.table("users", {
+  // Create a table or what you call as a collection
+  // this will create a table called "users" if its not already created.
+  // if it is already created, it will just return the table. const schema = await new database.table("users", {
     catchErrors: true, // logs errors if there's an error in the function });

   // if the schema is available and the database is connected if (schema) {
     /*
      Setting an object in the database:
      creates { id: "710465231779790849", username: "Peter_#4444" } in "discord"
      @returns {null | boolean | any} The result of the operation or the data if returnData is true